 Emily Fowler Library | 502 Oakland Street

-Elsewhere I’ve told about some of Denton’s ghostly guardians, one of the most famous is the haunting spirit who also happens to be the namesake of Denton’s Emily Fowler Library.
+Of Denton’s ghostly guardians, one of the most famous is the haunting spirit who also happens to be the namesake of Denton’s Emily Fowler Library.
 There have been numerous paranormal investigations that led to encounters with this lingering librarian, and several witnesses who knew her well enough to recognize Emily still skulking around the stacks long after she’d been dead and buried!
 You can wander around the public library to do some ghost-hunting for yourself, and maybe you can spy Emily through the windows!

 University of North Texas | 1155 Union Circle

-Universities are often sites of hauntings, and the University of North Texas in Denton is no exception.
+Universities are often sites of hauntings, and the University of North Texas is no exception.
 UNT’s Bruce Hall is purported to be haunted by at least three different spirits: a ghost named “Wanda” who frequents the fourth floor and attic, the vanishing “elevator repairman,” and the basement‘s poltergeist “Boiler Room Bill.”
 The Student Union is also rumored to be home to a ghost nicknamed “Brandy” who turns lights or office equipment on and off, locks doors, and disturbs papers on desks.
 Maple Hall has its own spirit called “Brenda” roaming an outside alleyway, while the Health Center has reports of a forlorn shirtless guy on occasion and the Crumley Hall Screamer continues to spook students around Halloween.

 Texas Woman’s University | 304 Administration Drive

 The first building constructed on the TWU campus was Old Main, where a headless “Winged Victory” statue welcomes visitors in its portico.
-The haunted building is also purported to have moaning voices of former faculty who still wander the building!
+The haunted building is also known to have moaning voices of former faculty who still wander the building!
 Students and staff have also reported mystery melodies within the music building, vanishing spirits in Hubbard Hall, a phantom stalking Stoddard Hall, the spirit of Dr. John in Guinn Hall, and the weeping Hooded Bride who roams the grounds by the Little Chapel in the Woods.
 The ghost of the disappeared Virginia Carpenter was said to have haunted Brakenridge Hall, which was demolished and replaced by the Student Union, where she is still sometimes seen.

 Old Alton | Goatman's Bridge